 Look at a dentist’s website and look for signs whether they actually know what they’re doing.
 Here are three warning signs that a dentist might not be an expert:

 - No training, little training, or only very recent training in sleep apnea.
 How many oral appliances have they actually made for patients?
-For reference, Dr Roubal has delivered several thousand oral appliances.
+For reference, we have delivered several thousand oral appliances.

 - Only offering one sleep appliance